Homemade iced tea for summer

 Then imported to the United States by the French botanist André Michaux in the late 1790s, tea, and in particular green tea cold is almost immediately used in recipes for very alcoholic and very sweet cocktails, especially in the famous “punch” which mixes tea, fruit juice and alcohol.

 Traces of it can also be found in Russia, where the first written records of it appear in the mid-19th century.
-It was a street drink, to which natural ice was added.
+It was a drink sold on the street, to which natural ice was added.

-Today, iced tea is mainly prepared with black tea, and flavored with lemon or peach for the versions found in stores.
-But it is also very easy to make it yourself!
+Today, iced tea is mainly prepared with black tea, and flavored with lemon or peach for the commercial versions.
+But it's also very easy to make it yourself!

-Hot days inspire us to drink something cold, and iced tea seems like THE ideal drink to help us cool down.
+Hot days inspire us to drink something cold, and iced tea seems to be THE ideal drink to help us cool down.
 And like everything in cooking, it's often better and tastier to make it yourself!
-And to avoid wasting anything, it's really quite simple.
+And to avoid wasting anything, it's really very simple.

 For this you have two options, cold infusion or hot infusion.
 You can then add sugar, cut fruits, syrups, herbs...
 Go according to your tastes and desires!

-This is the fastest method, as it takes just a few minutes to brew your iced tea.
+This is the fastest way to make your iced tea, and it will take just a few minutes to brew.
 The flavor will be more pronounced.
-Brew your tea at the right temperature and time for your family, then pour it into your glass, previously filled with ice.
+Brew your tea at the right temperature and time for your family, then pour it into your glass, which has been previously filled with ice.
 The ice will melt and refresh the freshly brewed tea.
 Wait a minute or two, and enjoy!

-As explained above, depending on the method you choose, the infusion will be more or less long, and the quantity of tea used will be different.Cold infusion is recommended for Camellia Sinensis teas, which we'll introduce below.
+As explained above, depending on the method you choose, the infusion will be more or less long, and the quantity of tea used will be different.Cold infusion is recommended for Camellia Sinensis teas, which we will present below.
 The technique takes longer but releases the aromas better.

 For hot infusion, you must respect the infusion time and temperature, otherwise you will get a bitter tea where the infusion will not be optimal.